3052/blog/2025-08/chatBot/claude-opus/readme.md

 - Resolve `BaseURL` elements hierarchically: MPD → Period → Representation
 - Use starting base URL: `http://test.test/test.mpd`
 - BaseURL is a string type, not a slice
+- When a representation has only BaseURL and no segment information, use the already-resolved baseURL directly

 ### SegmentTemplate Support
 - Respect `startNumber` and `endNumber` attributes